leochilds/learnyounode-walkthrough/3. My First IO/walkthrough.md

 var fs = require('fs')
 ```

 So this is the first line of our script.
 Sometimes they just give it away!
-In short, this module loads all the required dependencies the to allow filesystem operations.
+In short, this module loads all the required dependencies the program needs for filesystem functions.

 > Now you have the full `fs` module available in a variable named `fs`.